richard-j-craig/FeeCalculatorAPI/README.md

 # FeeCalculatorAPI

 This code produces a web application exposing an API that returns a fee for a given loan amount and repayment period.
-FastAPI, the web framework for building APIs wih Python was used, along with PyTest for producing a corresponding test suite.
+FastAPI, the web framework for building APIs with Python was used, along with PyTest for producing a corresponding test suite.
 These prerequisites can be installed with the following:

 `pip3 install fastapi[all] pytest`